2026 - Health + Human Services: Emerging Projects

 Public Health

 With the completion of the Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG) in 2015, DPH is now focusing on the renovation of existing hospital campus buildings and community-based clinics, as well as the relocation of staff from the seismically vulnerable building at 101 Grove Street.
-The 2016 Public Health and Safety General Obligation (G.O.) funded the seismic strengthening of Building 5 at the ZSFG campus, as well as improvements at the Southeast, Castro-Mission, and Maxine Hall Health Centers.
+The 2016 Public Health and Safety General Obligation (G.O.) funded the seismic strengthening of Building 5 at the ZSFG campus, as well as improvements at the Southeast, Castro- Mission, and Maxine Hall Health Centers.
 In 2016, DPH completed master planning efforts to move staff out of the building located at 101 Grove.
-The majority of this effort has been funded through the General Fund Debt Program, and the last piece is expected to come from the planned 2024 Public Health G.O.
-Bond, pending voter approval.
+The majority of this effort has been funded through the General Fund Debt Program, and the last piece will come from the 2024 Healthy, Safe and Vibrant San Francisco G.O.
+Bond.
 The proposed solution involves relocating some staff to the ZSFG and Laguna Honda (LHH) campuses, and the rest to City-owned properties in and around Civic Center.

 Human Services and Homelessness and Supportive Housing